-After the first six months of continuous employment, an employee may take up to five days of sick leave per year, at 100 per cent of earnings from their employer, with no payment ceiling.
-This leave can be used in the case of the employee's/spouse/partner's/dependant's illness.
+After the first six months of continuous employment, an employee may take up to five days of sick leave per year, at 100 per cent of earnings from their employer, with no payment limit.
+This leave can be used in the case of the illness of the employee/spouse/partner/dependant.